-2. Performance BDaaS – As the name implies, this service is focused on helping companies already working with Hadoop to streamline their infrastructure and optimize Hadoop performance.
-Companies that are rapidly growing and find themselves limited by scale and complexity, and at the same time are hesitant to take on the formidable task of building their own data architecture and related SaaS layer, are a good fit for Performance BDaaS.
-By outsourcing their infrastructure and platform needs to a provider, companies can focus on the domain specific processes that add value while eliminating many of the headaches associated with complex big data deployments.
+- Performance BDaaS – As the name implies, this service is focused on helping companies already working with Hadoop to streamline their infrastructure and optimize Hadoop performance.
+Companies that are rapidly growing and find themselves limited by scale and complexity, and at the same time are hesitant to take on the formidable task of building their own data architecture and related SaaS layer, are a good fit for Performance Big Data-as-a-Service.
+By outsourcing their infrastructure and platform needs to a provider, companies can focus on the domain-specific processes that add value while eliminating many of the headaches associated with complex big data deployments.

-3. Feature BDaaS – For organizations that require additional features that go beyond those offered in the common Hadoop ecosystem, Feature BDaaS is worth consideration.
-Focusing on productivity and abstraction, the feature driven BDaaS approach used by Qubole and other cloud-based Hadoop providers is designed to get users up and running with big data quickly, easily and economically.
-Qubole’s BDaaS offering accomplishes this through web and programming interfaces and database adapters that effectively put Hadoop technologies behind the curtain—starting, scaling and stopping Hadoop clusters transparently as the workload requires.
+- Feature BDaaS – For organizations that require additional features that go beyond those offered in the common Hadoop ecosystem, Feature BDaaS is worth consideration.
+Focusing on productivity and abstraction, the feature-driven approach used by Qubole and other cloud-based Hadoop providers is designed to get users up and running with big data quickly, easily, and economically.
+Qubole accomplishes this through web and programming interfaces and database adapters that effectively put Hadoop technologies behind the curtain—starting, scaling, and stopping Hadoop clusters transparently as the workload requires.

-Choosing a BDaaS company is no small undertaking.
+Choosing between data as a service company is no small undertaking.
 Before the process begins it’s important to make sure that all decision-makers within your organization are fully onboard with your big data initiative.
 In selecting BDaaS candidates try to find those that have a proven track record in your industry and therefore have the expertise to interpret results correctly and in context.